 Ian’s early experience, in more than 10 years at Queensland Treasury, included extensive involvement with many major Australian and International financial market participants, and the Queensland Government’s commercial participation in many major industrial development projects during the late 1970s and the 1980s.
 He was a First Assistant Under Treasurer when he moved to build and lead QIC.

 Ian is also a director of the following Pinnacle Affiliates: Aikya, Antipodes, Coolabah, Hyperion, Metrics, Palisade, Plato, Resolution Capital and Solaris.

 Deborah is a Non-executive Independent Director, Chair of Remuneration and Nominations Committee and member of the Audit Compliance and Risk Management Committee for Pinnacle Investment Management Group.

 Deborah began her working career in the finance industry where she was employed by Merrill Lynch for over a decade.
 She then moved to Ernst & Young where she specialised in risk management, governance and public and government relations.
 Deborah also served and continues to serve on a number of government, public, private and not-for-profit boards.
 Her broad experience includes the areas of finance, corporate governance, risk management, government and public relations.

-Deborah is also the Chair of the Melbourne Convention Bureau, a director of Fed Square Pty Ltd, Visit Victoria and The Production Company.
+Deborah is also the Chair of the Melbourne Convention Bureau, Visit Victoria and The Production Company.